What is an asset based loan? An asset-based business line…

-Obtaining a small business loan is no simple task.
+Obtaining a long term small business loan is no simple task.
 You can better your chances by getting your finances in order early and working with your accountant to put together a proper loan package.

 Weigh Your Options

-The first step in obtaining a small business loan is making sure you need it.
+The first step in obtaining a long term small business loan is making sure you need it.
 Does it fit your situation?
 Would another type of funding, such as a business credit card, invoice financing, an angel investor or venture capitalist work better for you?
 You need to determine the length of time you need the funds and the amount of money.
 It also matters what for what purpose you want to use it.

 Credit Scores Make The Difference